‘Time for new leadership.’ Miami Dade College President Eduardo Padrón to step down

 The South Florida education community reacted in surprise Friday afternoon when they opened Twitter.

-Eduardo Padrón, the president of Miami Dade College since 1995, announced he would be stepping down in the summer.
+Eduardo Padrón, the president of Miami Dade College since 1995, announced he would be retiring this summer.

 “Today, after almost a quarter of a century as @MDCollege president, I will be stepping down from the presidency as of the end of summer 2019,” he posted..
 “I’ve had the pleasure and honor of working at MDC and witnessed countless lives being positively transformed by the power of education.”